org-metaeffekt/metaeffekt-documentation/metaeffekt-universe/docs/yaml-format.md

 * Regularly review your categories with respect to consistent grouping of licenses.
 * Add subcategories to differentiate different groups of licenses (e.g. CC-BY-SA) in an overall category (e.g. CC)

+## Other Conventions
+* If a license variant matches the template (base license) we do not add a separate yaml for it, but rather add the license text into the "variants" folder of the template (base license)
+  * exception: if the license variant contains a unique spdx or scancode ID, a separate yaml should be created in our database, so that the unique ID of the variant can be matched separately.
+#### Example
+    "BSD 3-Clause License (Protobuf)"

+    matches base "BSD 3-Clause License"
+    but contains unique ID:
+    otherIds:
+      - "scancode:bsd-3-clause-open-mpi"

+---